atomaszewicz/Bond/RStudio/Analysis.md

 There's a lot to unpack here, so let's go slowly.
 First we see that while on average Craig grossed the most globally, Connery claims the box office-crown domestically.
 If you'll allow me to stray from the numbers for a moment, I will try to interpret this result: although Daniel Craig's interpretation of the character is very good, he approaches Bond with more of a debonair touch (read as: British) than most.
 On the other hand, Sean Connery's performances as Bond has more of a maverick rawness.
 In my mind thus Connery's 007 films are more attractive to Americans what with their "Don't Tread on Me" mentality and fascination with the cowboy archetype.

-On the other end of the spectrum, at box offices in America as well as those around the world, Dalton's films grossed the least, on average.
-His second film "License to Kill" ranks as the lowest grossing domestically and globally, while his first, "The Living Daylights", is third lowest in these categories.
+On the other end of the spectrum, at domestic and global box offices, Dalton's films grossed the least, on average.
+Dalton's second film "License to Kill" ranks as the lowest grossing domestically and globally, while his first, "The Living Daylights", is third lowest in these categories.
+"License to Kill" suffered from a

+After Roger Moore's playful, light-hearted Bond, the grit and realism of Dalton's performance must have been quite jarring for audiences.
+Dalton wanted the Bond from the novels a darker and more broooding Bond (I feel obliged to disclose that I have never read any Bond novels, so I can only parrot what others have said on the topic).
+In an interview between his first and second outing as agent 007, Dalton summarized his approach: "I think Roger was fine as Bond, but the films had become too much techno-pop and had lost track of their sense of story.
+I mean, every film seemed to have a villain who had to rule or destroy the world.
+If you want to believe in the fantasy on screen, then you have to believe in the characters and use them as a stepping-stone to lead you into this fantasy world.
+That's a demand I made [...]."
+Dalton stated in a 1989 interview <sup> [6] </sup>.
+After a conversation with my parents (my Dad has read almost all the original Ian Fleming novels, and Mom has read none) it seems as though, at the time, those who were familiar with the literary charcter were very pleased with the more grounded approach whereas those who only knew the movies didn't enjoy Dalton's performance.
+This is likely because they were used to the Moore's (and Connery's, to a lesser extent) wink wink nudge nudge style, and grew to understand that as what Bond was.

 # Footnotes